-The term “actress-turned-activist” no doubt causes a flinch or two among Americans halfway aware of…well…anything.
+The whole entertainer-turned-politician thing no doubt causes a flinch or two among some readers.

-In case you missed it, on Wednesday, Who’s the Boss starlet Alyssa Milano tried to really put it to Education Secretary Betsy DeVoss by way of a Dr. Seuss Christmas-style spoof about proposed changes to public universities’ relationship with sexual impropriety among its students.
+In case you missed it, on Wednesday, Who’s the Boss star Alyssa Milano socked it to Education Secretary Betsy DeVoss by way of a Dr. Seuss Christmas-style spoof about proposed changes to public universities’ relationship with sexual impropriety among its students.

-What happened to the good ol’ days when Cosmo just showed hot chicks, featured cool lipstick, and gave absolutely horrible advice about “what he really wants”?
+What happened to the good ol’ days when Cosmo just showed stylish chicks, featured cool lipstick, and gave advice about “what he really wants”?

-Tip: If you want to know what men like, consult a men’s magazine; not a women’s one.
+[Side Tip: If you want to know what men like, consult a men’s magazine; not a women’s one.]

 Alyssa cozily sits in a chair in the anti-Betsy video and reads rhyming words from her book, “One ShIXtty Gift.”